emmvi/emmvi/README.md

 My name is Emily (She/Her)

-I'm a young software developer who is currently working on some personal projects, learning new things and is looking forward to contributing on different FOSS projects
+I'm a young software developer who is currently working on some personal projects, learning new things and looking forward to contributing to different FOSS projects

 ### Contact